cylmat/cheats/GSA-cheats.md

 Common operators supported directly:
 +  ?  |  (  )  {  }

-3. -F, --fixed-strings — Literal Strings (No Regex)
-🔹 Fastest option
+3. -F, --fixed-strings — Literal Strings (No Regex at all) 🔹 Fastest option
 🔹 Pattern is treated exactly as text, not a regex
 🔹 No metacharacters at all